 WMMI has established a standing MERT designated to respond to all major emergencies.
 The MERT comprises employees who receive special training in mine emergency response activities and functions as the primary responders to all emergencies.
-At the time of this recertification audit, WMMI had approximately 25 MERT members trained to respond to cyanide exposures.
-All on-duty members of the team respond upon notification, and at minimum, three team members are available for response on each rotating 12-hour shift.
-MERT members perform routine inspections of the emergency and spill response equipment listed in the ERP.
+At the time of this recertification audit, WMMI had approximately 21 MERT members trained to respond to cyanide exposures.
+All on-duty members of the team respond upon notification, and at minimum, two team members are available for response on each rotating 12-hour shift.
+In accordance with the ERP, MERT personnel receive monthly training on emergency response medical procedures, on effective firefighting techniques using WMMI equipment, on basic rescue procedures, and on hazardous material first responder operations.
+Additionally, MERT personnel periodically participate in incident enactments to prepare and train for potential emergency incidents, in evaluation and assessment processes, and in development and implementation of procedures and practices.